awav/carnd-p4/README.md

     return self._final_frame(im, fill, lcurv, rcurv, offset, show=show)
 ```

 The warped and masked frame is splitted on 10 equal stripes.
-Each stripe is divided on two halves along horizontal line, then sum of pixels along y axes is taken and, using `numpy.argmax()` the peak of histogram is found.
+Each stripe is divided on two halves along horizont, then sum of pixels along y-axis is taken and using `numpy.argmax()` the peak of histogram is found.
 Once left and right peaks have been gotten the algorithm produces bound boxes for points which should stay for polynomial fitting.
-If gotten peaks lie far from previous peaks, it replaces found peaks with previous values.
+If gotten peaks lie far from previous peaks, it replaces found peaks with old values.

 ```python
 ## pipeline.py